GhassenHafsiaINSAT/Dear_ImGui/Doc/openGl.md

 - Instead of setting the VBO every time before drawing, the VOA remembers how the data is linked, making rendering faster and easier to manage.

+- On the CPU side when you create your VAO, you describe each attribute by saying this data in this buffer will be attribute 0, this data next to it will be attribute 1 etc.

+- Note that VAO only stores this information of where's who, the actual vertex data is stored in VBOs.

 - First, you create a VAO and get a unique ID to refer to it:

   ```c